Skip Navigation

 Typically there’s little loss to committed data.

 Out of memory conditions and exhausting concurrent connections aren’t treated as failover conditions.
-These conditions are caused by application behaviour, and would be likely to persist across failovers.
+The application behavior cause these conditions, and are likely to persist across failovers.

 After a successful failover, there are a few things to keep in mind:

-• The URL for the database will have changed, and your app will automatically restart with the new credentials.
+• The connection string for the database can change, and your app automatically restarts with the updated database’s config vars.

 • The new database’s cache will be cold, so your application’s performance may be degraded for a short period of time.
 This will fix itself through normal usage.